jsonnode-ethbtc/wallet-node/README.md

 ## Production 🗜️
 Storing every 20.000 Hot-Wallet need 15-20 times average reward for block minedfor ETH and 20% average for BTC.

-## Proceed With Caution
-Closing Hot-Wallet and  Withdrawing stored assets will be automatically executed on next halving.
-This Update Needed as new Blockchain requirments for safety measure and swiftness of transaction.

 #### Setting up docker 🎚️